joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/08/29/arts/design/vail-artist-gaza-lawsuit-settlement.html

 **Number of Meteorologists at F.A.A.
 Is Critically Low, a Federal Watchdog Warns**\
 `Weather Service employees help air traffic controllers keep planes away from severe weather.
-Fewer than half of the county’s control centers are fully staffed, a government report says.`\
+Fewer than half of the country’s control centers are fully staffed, a government report says.`\
 https://nytimes.com/2025/08/29/weather/faa-meteorologist-shortage.html

 **London Man Admits to Drugging, Raping and Filming Women for Years**\